IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-2.md

 # Lab 2 - Lets get RESTful :dancer:

-In this lab you are going to create a web app with some routes.
-To do this you will use the `net/http` library.
-You will then extend this to output a random joke by calling an open API without the need for authentication.
-The API in this lab is a random dad joke API but feel free to explore and chose another if you'd like, the principals are the same!
+In this lab you are going to create a web app with a main route.
+To do this you will use the `net/http` package which is a native library in Go.
+This will allow you to make a simple http server and make requests.

 ### Step 1